New Mexico Fall Colors Featured in

 With the onset of the fall season, countless aspens in New Mexico explode with shades of gold and crimson.
-The leaves start changing colors around mid- or late September, the fall foliage peak by mid-October, and continues into early November.
+The leaves start changing colors around mid- or late September, the fall foliage peak by mid-October and continues into early November.

-North-central New Mexico provides the most breathtaking aspen vistas.
-The Carson National Forest is often claimed to be the state's top place for fall foliage viewing.
-The woods are home to a scenic 80-mi (130-km) Enchanted Circle Scenic Byway.
-The drive sits in the town of Taos and features Wheeler Peak, the highest mountain in the Land of Enchantment.
+Locals often choose northern New Mexico for some of the most breathtaking aspen vistas.
+The Carson National Forest claims to be the state's top place for fall foliage viewing.
+Most of all, the woods are praised for a scenic 80-mi (130-km) Enchanted Circle Scenic Byway, that sits in the town of Taos.
 If you're into a more active getaway, check out the jaw-dropping vistas of the Rio Ojo Caliente hiking area in the southern part of the national forest.

-Also, Taos is a gateway to another scenic route—Highway 64.
+Taos must be the epicenter of fall colors in northern New Mexico.
+You can start soaking in fall sceneries along the Enchanted Circle that features Wheeler Peak, the highest mountain in the Land of Enchantment.
+Also, slow down by Red River Resort to take in its spectacular fall foliage.
+Besides, Taos is a gateway to another scenic route—Highway 64.
 Follow the route through to Chama in the Rocky Mountains.
-Many find the middle section between Tres Piedras and Tierra Amarilla to be the most beautiful part of the road.
+The middle section between Tres Piedras and Tierra Amarilla promises to be the most beautiful part of the road.

 As you reach the village of Chama, take the opportunity to jump aboard the Cumbres & Toltec Scenic Railroad.
 The railroad winds along the border between Colorado and New Mexico and connects Chama, NM, and Antonito, CO.
 However, fall trips between late September and late October are usually shorter—you'll ride half the way to historic Osier, CO, and back to Chama.
 Anyways, leaf peepers will highly appreciate a day trip across the mountains.